1Malaysia Development Berhad scandal

 In September 2020, the alleged amount stolen from 1MDB was estimated to be US$4.5 billion and a Malaysian government report listed 1MDB's outstanding debts to be at US$7.8 billion.
-The government has assumed 1MDB's debts, which includes 30-year bonds due in 2039.
-In August 2021, the United States had recovered and returned a total of US$1.2 billion of 1MDB funds misappropriated within its jurisdiction, joining countries such as Singapore and several others which have also initiated recovery or that have already repatriated smaller recovered amounts.
+The government has assumed 1MDB's debts, which include 30-year bonds due in 2039.
+In August 2021, the United States recovered and returned a total of US$1.2 billion of 1MDB funds misappropriated within its jurisdiction, joining countries such as Singapore and several others that have also initiated recovery or that have already repatriated smaller recovered amounts.